scline/docker-cacti/README.md

 |  80  | HTTP GUI Port |
 |  443 | HTTPS GUI Port|

-It is recomended to allow at least one of the above ports for access to the monitoring system.
+It is recommended to allow at least one of the above ports for access to the monitoring system.
 This is translated by the -p hook.
 For example
 `docker run -p 80:80 -p 443:443`